-Granular geographic data delivers near-time, privacy-compliant insights
+How granular geographic data delivers privacy-compliant insights and improves effectiveness

 Russell Nuzzo